Posting to WordPress: A Beginner’s Guide to Adding a New Post in WordPress

 As an important part of on-page SEO, permalinks or slugs help increase the post’s ranking on search engines.

-Permalink stands for the permanent link – it’s a post URL generated by default from the post title.
+Permalink stands for the permanent link – the post URL usually generated from the post title.

-The part of the link that automatically follows the title, also known as post slug or URL slug, can be edited.
-Simply click on Settings -> Post -> Permalinks.
+The part of the URL that automatically follows the title is known as the post slug or URL slug.
+You can edit it via Settings → Post → Permalinks.

-Punctuations like commas, quotes, and apostrophes are invalid URL characters that will automatically be substituted with dashes.
+Note that punctuations like commas, quotes, and apostrophes are invalid URL characters.
+They will automatically be replaced with dashes.

-An excerpt is the summary or teaser of the blog post or article.
-It’s used to attract the readers’ attention and convince them to read further, as sometimes the title and featured image are not enough.
+An excerpt is the summary or teaser of the blog post.
+It’s used to attract and engage readers because the title and featured image are sometimes insufficient.

-WordPress will automatically use the first 55 words of the blog post or article to generate the excerpt.
-However, if you want to customize it, you can create one of your own.
+WordPress will automatically use the first 55 words of the blog content to generate the excerpt.
+However, you have the option to customize it.

-Head to Settings -> Post -> Excerpt, and write in the box.
-You may even customize the word limit using HTML or plugins.
+Head to Settings → Post → Excerpt, and write in the box.
+You may even customize the word limit using HTML code or plugins.

 Choose the Author

-Choosing an author is essential for a WordPress website that has multiple creators.
-By default, WordPress uses the website’s creator as the main author who creates and publishes the posts.
-However, there is an option to select different authors for different WordPress posts.
-Head to the Dashboard -> Users -> Add New.
-Ensure to fill out the username displayed on the site, the email address, and change the role to Author.
+Choosing an author is essential for a WordPress website that has multiple writers.
+By default, WordPress uses the website’s creator as the main author.

+To assign different authors, add more WordPress user roles first.
+Head to the Dashboard → Users → Add New.
+Fill out the username and email address, then change the role to Author.

-To see all of the authors on your WordPress website, head to All Users and make sure to have Role checked on the Screen Options tab.
-There, you’d be able to see all of the users and the roles.
+To view all authors on your WordPress website, go to All Users.
+Make sure to check Role in the Screen Options tab.
+You will be able to see all of the users and the roles.

-To change the post’s author, head to the Settings -> Post -> Status & Visibility on the editor, then click on Author.
+To change a post’s author, open the block editor and go to Settings → Post → Status & Visibility → Author.

 Now that you’ve finished creating the new post, let’s move forward to the publishing process.

-WordPress automatically saves changes made, but we suggest also doing it manually once in a while by clicking the Save draft button on the top right corner.
+WordPress has a handy autosave feature.
+However, we suggest saving manually by clicking the Save draft button on the top right corner.

-The Save draft option lets you leave the editor without publishing and come back to it another time.
-To find the draft again, go to the Dashboard -> Posts -> All Posts -> Drafts.
+The Save draft option lets you leave the editor without publishing the post and come back to it another time.
+To find the draft again, go to the Dashboard → Posts → All Posts → Drafts.

-Once you’ve published the post, there is an option to change the post back to draft.
-Simply click on the Switch back to draft link on the top right corner of the screen.
+Once you have published the post, there is also an option to change the post back to a draft.
+In the editor, click the Switch back to draft link on the top right corner of the screen.

-The Preview button shows users what the post will look like on the website.
-This feature helps you make any adjustments before publishing.
-Sometimes, different WordPress themes can change the display of the content entirely.
+The Preview button shows users how the post will appear on the website.
+This feature helps you check for any needed adjustments before publishing.
+Sometimes, depending on your WordPress theme, the content presentation can change entirely.

-It should be noted that the Preview in new tab option is only working in the desktop view.
+Note that the Preview in new tab option only works for the desktop view.

-As most people nowadays browse the internet using mobile devices and tablets, this option helps adjust the WordPress post to different screens.
+Nowadays, most people browse the internet using mobile devices and tablets.
+This option helps adjust the WordPress post to different screens.